tamirelazar/ta-character-test-2025-7/README.md

 Character -
 ![img_2.png](img_2.png)

-How the screen look like, please only do the button, you can use it as reference
+How the screen look like, please only do the character, you can use it as reference
 ![img.png](img.png)